rchincha/project-stacker.github.io/docs/user_guide/scratch_image.md

-# Building container image from scratch
+# Bootsrapping From Other Images

 There are a couple of cases where it may be useful to build a layer from scratch.
 For example to derive a new base install of an OS or to build a